Our full guide to Internet safety for kids

 Christine Ottoni • August 12, 2019if( has_post_thumbnail( $post_id ) ): ?>

 The Internet has transformed the way we communicate, travel, work and play.
 It has even changed the way we parent.
-It presents new challenges, but also excellent opportunities for learning and growth.
+When we’re talking about Internet safety for kids and the challenges being online can present, it’s wise to remember that it also provides excellent opportunities for learning and growth.

 If you have kids, regardless of their ages, they probably have access to the Internet at some point in their day.
 Whether it’s your middle schooler playing Minecraft, or your teenager chatting on social media, Internet use requires a degree of responsibility.
 You can’t shield kids from everything and while it’s not realistic to monitor every second of their day, keeping an open dialogue around parental controls and Internet safety certainly can help.

 At Ting, we like to think of parental controls as training wheels for learning to use the Internet respectfully and responsibly.
 Browse our guide of parental controls for platforms like YouTube and Netflix below.
 These practical steps, paired with an open conversation around Internet safety, can help you raise kids who have a mature awareness of the Internet.

 Parental Controls on Netflix

 Netflix is a top source for family entertainment.
 But many parents wonder if there is a way to put parental controls on Netflix.
 How do you block certain shows on Netflix, or make movie-watching kid-proof?